-As we have seen in the recent Napalm girl controversy where Facebook first deleted, then after the severe backlash reinstated the Pulitzer price winning photo, there are times and places when nude photos are perfectly okay.
-However in most cases they are not and will likely turn your users off from using your site.
+As we have seen in the recent Napalm girl controversy, which Facebook first deleted, then after the severe backlash reinstated the Pulitzer prize-winning photo, there are times and places when nude photos are perfectly okay.
+However, in most cases, they are not and will likely turn your users off from using your site.

 Make sure that:

-- Your moderation team understands that there are gray area cases and to look for a second opinion if in doubt.
+- Your content moderation team understands that there are gray-area cases and to look for a second opinion if in doubt.

-Some audiences are more sensitive to profanities than others and in some online groups swearing is even part of the culture.
-On most marketplaces, however it will foster an unwelcoming atmosphere and as such should not be allowed.
+Some audiences are more sensitive to profanities than others, and in some online groups, swearing is part of the culture.
+On most marketplaces, however, it will foster an unwelcoming atmosphere and should not be allowed.